Immigrant InvestImmigrant Invest

 • Share:

-Pedro Barata, Senior Investment Migration Advisor, outlined the key changes.
+Pedro Barata, Senior Investment Migration Advisor, outlines the key changes for investors.

 Key provisions affecting investors